 Karin Dreijer Andersson: I don’t think that there is any limitations within The Knife, the difference is that it’s two people working together in The Knife and in Fever Ray it is just one.
 I could choose more freely though how and where to spend my time, I never had to compromise about that.

 Your videos are visually arresting; I think “When I Grow Up” is one of the most haunting pieces put to celluloid.
-I feel like there are shades of or even when I watch your videos.
+I feel like there are shades of David Lynch or even Ingmar Bergman when I watch your videos.
 What influences did you draw on when planning out these visuals?

 I am usually not too much involved in the actual making of the videos, but I choose who to work with.
 And I often have discussions with the video directors.
 Martin de Thura has a strong sense of making images and that is what I like about him, the images intensity.

-Going back to the “When I Grow Up” video, was there a deliberate nod to ’s “Pan’s Labyrinth”?
+Going back to the “When I Grow Up” video, was there a deliberate nod to Guillermo del Toro’s “Pan’s Labyrinth”?
 I noticed that eyes were drawn on both of your palms.

 You have to as Martin about that, I didn’t think of it, but I have seen the film.
 It isn’t me in the video though as you suggest, I almost never appear in videos.
 I like the videos to be the video directors interpretation of the music, my physical body has nothing to do with it, only the (mental) audio.

 You were critically heralded in Sweden at the P3 Guld Awards.
 Your acceptance speech was, to modestly put it, memorable.
 Tell me about the reaction you received after you left the theater; did you find the end result to be what you wanted?

 Again, why do you think it was me?
 I think it very important that the music work is being able to stand for itself, without the physical body of the writer.
 A show is a show, a show can be a film and a performance at a stage is a performance.
 An award ceremony with stage, audience, lamps and a camera filming is of course also a performance.